GerritCodeReview/plugins_multi-site/DESIGN.md

 both from the Gerrit UI and on the Git repository served locally.
 In contrast, a developer located in San Francisco will always see on his repository the "latest and greatest" of everything.
-Things are exactly in the other way around for a repository that is mainly receiving pushes from developers in Bangalore.
+Things are exactly the other way around for a repository that is mainly receiving pushes from developers in Bangalore.

 Should the central site in San Francisco become unavailable for a